 Paydotcom are based in New York and have been around since 2004.
 They are a lot like Clickbank, and even have a Marketplace just like CB.
 There’s over 400,000 affiliates using the platform and you can sell digital OR physical products there with one-off or recurring payments.
 It’s an easy integration with Paypal, plus you can receive credit cards, and cheques/checks too.
 You get the stats and campaign tracking that you need and should expect.
 It’s also an instant payment for Vendors (no holding on to reserves).
 It’s free to join and there are no product setup fees.
 If you have more than 1 product to sell, you pay a one-time $29 and can add as many as you like at no extra charge!
 Fees on sales are fixed, being just $1 to $3 depending on retail price.
 You can even save on that by pre-paying.
 Click For PayDotCom

-JVZoo is more of a ‘newcomer’ – but still launched way back in 2011 (which is internet terms is of course pretty old!).
+JVZoo is relatively more of a ‘newcomer’ – but still launched way back in 2011 (which is internet terms is of course pretty old!).
 Again, very much like Clickbank – they have affiliates, a marketplace and specialise in electronic products.
 It’s popular with the internet marketing crowd in particular because they pay affiliates instantly on a sale via Paypal, and vendors can even offer 100% commission on the upfront product (great for list buildling purposes).
 They also allow for fairly complex sales funnels with upsells/downsells easily created with their Sales Funnel Generator.
 Similar for creating sales pages too – which you can also host with them.
 One time and recurring payments are catered for, and good tracking/stats.
 Also free to sign-up.
 Click For JVZoo